movementlabsxyz/MIP/MIP/mip-84/README.md

 ## Specification

-> [!NOTE]
 > _The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174._

 We define the following terms:

 - **Trusted** : A component is trusted if it is assumed to be secure and reliable.
 No errors in the component can occur.
 Nor keys can get compromised.
-- **Partially trusted** : A component is partially trusted if it is assumed that under normal operations it is secure and reliable.
-However, errors may occur due to bugs, misconfigurations, or other reasons.
-Furthermore, the question is raised if the software component is secure.
-Protective measures should be taken to reduce the maximally caused damage that the component can cause incase it becomes malicious or faulty.
+- **Partially trusted** : A component is partially trusted if it can have unintentional bugs, or misconfigurations, or worst case gets compromised but in extremely rare occurances.
+Under normal operations it is secure and reliable.
+The rarity of these events permits that the operator takes care of resulting hardship.
+Protective measures should be taken to reduce the maximally caused damage that the component can cause incase it becomes faulty / Byzantine.
-- **Untrusted** : A component is untrusted if it is assumed that it is not secure and reliable.
+- **Untrusted** : A component is untrusted if it can become malicious (Byzantine) at any time and frequently.
+The component can stop/crash or tamper with messages, results of computations.
 Any action should be approved by a trusted party and require a proof of correctness.

 ### Base assumptions